-Root, a Free Soil, was the representative for Ohio's 21st congressional district from 1849 to 1851.
+Root was the representative for Ohio’s 21st congressional district and was a Free Soil.
+He served from 1849 to 1851.

 From Dec 1845 to Mar 1851, Root missed 355 of 1,692 roll call votes, which is 21.0%.
 This is on par with the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|